mp-073 - Medical Policies - Florida

 For individuals who have gastrointestinal disorders who receive IFS, the evidence includes RCTs.
 Relevant outcomes are symptoms, functional outcomes, quality of life, medication use and treatment-related morbidity.
 IFS has been tested for a variety of gastrointestinal conditions, with a small number of trials completed for each condition.
 Trials results are mixed, with some reporting benefit and others not.
 This body of evidence is inconclusive on whether IFS is an efficacious treatment for gastrointestinal conditions.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

-For individuals who have poststroke spasticity who receive IFS, the evidence includes 1 RCT.
+For individuals who have poststroke spasticity who receive IFS, the evidence includes RCTs.
 Relevant outcomes are symptoms, functional outcomes, quality of life, and treatment-related morbidity.
-The RCT has a small sample size and very short follow-up (immediately posttreatment).
+The RCTs had small sample sizes and very short follow-up (immediately posttreatment to 5 weeks).
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 American College of Physicians and the American Pain Society

 Clinical practice guidelines from the American College of Physicians and the American Pain Society, published in 2009, concluded that there was insufficient evidence to recommend interferential stimulation for the treatment of low back pain.
 An update of these guidelines by the American College of Physicians (2017) confirmed the 2009 findings that there was insufficient evidence to determine the effectiveness of interferential current stimulation (IFS) for the treatment of low back pain.